Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Introduction

 Hence, knowing the approximation error of the sequential NPA hierarchy $\epsilon(n)$ for a game $\cG$ provides a quantitative upper bound on the maximal score that a dishonest prover can obtain at the compiled game $\cG_{\comp}$ with some QPT strategy $S$.
 By letting $n, \lambda \to \infty$, we recover the asymptotic quantum soundness result of~\cite{kulpe2024bound}.
-In addition, for all bipartite Bell games with optimal finite-dimensional strategies, the second inequality establishes the quantitative quantum soundness of its compiled version, which is a generalization to~\cite{natarajan2023bounding,cui2024computational, baroni2024quantum, mehta2024self}.
+In addition, whenever the hierarchy is known to converge at a finite level, the second inequality establishes quantitative soundness with respect to the commuting quantum score.
+Under the stronger flat-optimality assumption, this becomes quantitative quantum soundness with respect to the tensor product quantum score, generalizing~\cite{natarajan2023bounding,cui2024computational, baroni2024quantum, mehta2024self}.

-While the problem of deciding if a correlation admits a finite-dimensional quantum realization is undecidable in general~\cite{fu2025membership}, many of the most studied Bell games are known to have finite-dimensional optimal strategies.
+The premises of finite-level convergence and flat optimality are intrinsic properties of the Bell game $\cG$ and its sequential NPA hierarchy, rather than assumptions on the compilation procedure.
+In many standard examples, the relevant optimal values are certified by finite-level NPA/SOS or flat certificates.
+Moreover, in the flat-optimal case, \cref{thm:StoppingCrteriaInformal} extracts a finite-dimensional optimal quantum strategy.
+When this strategy satisfies the usual implementation requirement, combining it with the quantum completeness of the KLVY compiler~\cite{kalai2023quantum} gives a matching lower bound up to negligible error.
+In other words, flat optimality gives quantitative control of the compiled score and not just a soundness upper bound.

 Note also that an infinite-dimensional quantum strategy poses several issues.
 First, it is unclear how to implement such a strategy efficiently with polynomial-size circuits.
 Second, even if one could engineer such an implementation, compiling it while preserving its score would require a justification of the correctness of the QHE scheme in the infinite-dimensional setting.